CodeVA-Curriculum/twine-trail-guide/src/routes/locations/logic-operators/+page.md

 Whoa!
 You got a great score *and* finished really quickly!
 ```

-There are a lot of ways to use logic operators--try combining them in different ways to see what happens!
+There are a lot of ways to use logic operators--try combining them in different ways to see what happens with your `[if/unless ]` blocks!

 ---